Yolanda King: Teenage years and high school: 1968–1972

-In the Fall of 1968, King attended Henry Grady Highschool, in Midtown Atlanta, Georgia, she was president of her sophomore and junior class, and vice president of her senior class.
+In the fall of 1968, King attended Henry Grady High School in Midtown Atlanta, Georgia, where she was president of her sophomore and junior class and vice president of her senior class.
 She ranked in the top 10 percent of her class.
 She was active in student government and drama.
 She made lifelong friends while in the institution that would collectively be called the "Grady Girls".
 She was also on the student council.
 At that time, King still did not know what she wanted to do with her life, but acknowledged that many wanted her to be a preacher.
 Her inclinations were driven to be artistic, which did not suit the political aspects of her father's life.
 Of the King children, Yolanda was the only one to attend Grady High School, as her siblings would go to different high schools following her graduation.

 During the family's interview with Mike Wallace in December 1968, Yolanda was introduced by her mother and revealed her role in keeping the family together.
 Being the oldest, she had to watch her three younger siblings; Martin Luther King III, Dexter King and Bernice King and referred to the three as independent when she watched them whenever their mother went out of town.
 Sometime after Martin Luther King's assassination, King told her mother "Mom, I'm not going to cry because my dad is not dead.
 He may be dead physically, and one day I am going to see him again".

 On July 21, 1969, King's uncle and father's brother Alfred Daniel Williams King was found dead in the swimming pool of his home.
 His youngest two children, Esther and Vernon, were vacationing with King and her family in Jamaica when they heard of his death.
 On April 4, 1970, the second anniversary of her father's death, she and her sister Bernice attended their grandfather Martin Luther King, Sr.'s silent prayer for their father at his gravesite.
 The practice of going to her father's grave on the anniversary of either his birth or assassination became an annual ritual for the King family to mourn his death.

 In her teenage years, King preferred to go by her nickname "Yoki."
 As she said during an interview, "I prefer Yoki.
 Maybe when I'm older I won't be able to stand Yoki, but Yolanda sounds so formal!"
 She felt teenagers were confused and were using drugs as a method to escape their problems.